HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 can be used with lamps

-As you can see, smart lightbulbs came a long way to provide our smart home with the best features of IoT control at the cost of not being able to use wall switching.
+As you can see, smart lightbulbs come a long way to provide our smart home with the best features of IoT control at the cost of not being able to use wall switching.
 For some, it’s a small price to pay, others will find this inconvenience annoying.

 Smart Wall Switches